luismiguelcasadodiaz/NetPractice/README.md

 For a TCP/IP wide area network (WAN) to work efficiently as a collection of networks, the routers that pass packets of data between networks don't know the exact location of a host for which a packet of information is destined.
 Routers only know what network the host is a member of and use information stored in their route table to determine how to get the packet to the destination host's network.
 After the packet is delivered to the destination's network, the packet is delivered to the appropriate host.

 For this process to work, an **IP address has two parts**.
-The first part of an IP address is used as a **network address**, the last part as a **host address**.
+The first part of an IP address is used as a **network address**, and the last part as a **host address**.
 If you take the example 192.168.123.132 and divide it into these two parts, you get 192.168.123.
 Network .132 Host or 192.168.123.0 - network address.
 0.0.0.132 - host address.

 ## Subnet mask